sixth-sensei/sixth-sensei.github.io/posts/thm/posts/deathnote.md

 There it is!

 ## Privilege Escalation
-Found out `light` has no sudo privileges after running `sudo -l`; decided to check groups it belonged to
+Found out `light` has no sudo privileges after running `sudo -l`; Then ran linpeas script on the machine and saw `docker` appears to be a 95% privilege escalation vector.

+Checked if light had any access

 [screenshot id_light]